jonathanhayes/Tweepy-Twitter-Stream-Example/README.md

 You will need a twitter API access key.
 It's not hard to get.
-Sign up for one at https://developer.twitter.com/en/apply-for-access.html
+Sign up for one at https://developer.twitter.com/en/apply-for-access.html Once you have your API keys, scroll 1/3 of the way down the script and look for 'AUTHENTICATION' and add your API key there.

 ----------------------------------------------